bhisaac/5eFP/5eFP-SRD.md

 If a monster is naturally blind, it has a parenthetical note to this effect, indicating that the radius of its blindsight defines the maximum range of its perception.

-#### Darkvision

-A monster with darkvision can see in the dark within a specific radius.
-The monster can see in dim light within the radius as if it were bright light, and in darkness as if it were dim light.
-The monster can’t discern color in darkness, only shades of gray.
-Many creatures that live underground have this special sense.

 >#### Armor, Weapon, and Tool Proficiencies
 >Assume that a creature is proficient with its armor, weapons, and tools.
 If you swap them out, you decide whether the creature is proficient with its new equipment.
 >